PeterKingori/Kotlin-Lemonade-App/README.md

 # Project: Lemonade App

-This is a project app for the [final pathway](https://developer.android.com/courses/pathways/android-basics-kotlin-four) of Android Basics [Unit 1](https://developer.android.com/courses/android-basics-kotlin/unit-1).
+This is a project app for the [final pathway](https://developer.android. com/courses/pathways/android-basics-kotlin-four) of Android Basics [Unit 1](https://developer.android. com/courses/android-basics-kotlin/unit-1).
+It provides practice on building basic layouts in XML, and using classes, objects, conditionals and functions to create an interactive app.
+After finishing, instrumentation tests are run to see that the code works as expected.

 ## Getting Started
 1. Clone the repo to your local computer